openvinotoolkit/openvino/docs/OV_Runtime_UG/Python_API_exclusives.md

 Asynchronous mode pipelines can be supported with wrapper class called `AsyncInferQueue`.
 This class automatically spawns pool of `InferRequest` objects (also called "jobs") and provides synchronization mechanisms to control flow of the pipeline.

-Each job is distinguishable by unique `id`, which is in range of 0 up to number of jobs specified in `AsyncInferQueue` constructor.
+Each job is distinguishable by unique `id`, which is in the range from 0 up to number of jobs specified in `AsyncInferQueue` constructor.

 Function call `start_async` is not required to be synchronized, it waits for any available job if queue is busy/overloaded.
 Every `AsyncInferQueue` code block should end with `wait_all` function.
 It provides "global" synchronization of all jobs in the pool and ensure that access to them is safe.